 Ahhhh, expectations.
 I think we can all admit that the most difficult challenge to overcome with hiring for any position is finding someone to meet our standards.

 Before you even think of hiring someone, I want you to ask yourself a question right now:

 Can you explain your expectations in detail to your new hires?
 Do you even know your expectations?

-If you don’t think systems are important, think again.
-Why do you think more people invest into a franchise versus starting their own boutique brokerage?
-The simple answer?
+Without proper systems in place, your ISA is shooting in the dark.
+If you don’t think systems are important, why do you think more people invest into a franchise rather than starting their own boutique brokerage?
 Because the systems and the processes have been proven to generate income.

 Business owners and employees can perform at a much higher level when hired with an easily duplicated system.
 Expectations are clear, the job description is written out, and accountability is present.

 This is the biggest missing component in the real estate industry.
 It is easy to get caught up in delegating responsibility, but if not properly handled, it can quickly lead to disappointment.
 Remember, don’t simply throw someone into a position to fulfill a duty with no chance of it being successful.
 Use these tips to set up your new hire—and yourself—for success.

 The Best Real Estate CRM for 2023: In-depth Reviews & Pricing

 A real estate inside sales agent (ISA) qualifies inbound buyer and seller leads for agents, real estate teams, or brokerages.
 ISAs also nurture cold leads until they are ready to buy or sell.
 Once prospects are ready to transact, the ISA hands the lead off to an agent who then helps them close the transaction.